A Complete Guide to the Residency Match

 Table of Contents

 The months leading up to medical school graduation are exciting, but also the beginning of the next chapter: The Match.
+The residency match process doesn’t have to be stressful — this free guide is meant to help you feel more informed and in control.

-What Is the Residency Match Process?
+What Is the Match?

 Prior to the Match, programs would individually extend offers to med students as early as their second or third year.
 The former process became highly competitive and much less fair.

-If the program has also ranked the applicant on their ROL and if there are open spots in the program that haven’t already been filled by applicants ranked higher by the program, then a tentative match occurs.
-(A tentative match means that the applicant will attend the program unless they are later displaced by the algorithm to make space for another applicant ranked higher by the program.)
+• (A tentative match means that the applicant will attend the program unless they are later displaced by the algorithm to make space for another applicant ranked higher by the program.)

-If the applicant’s first-choice program hasn’t ranked them on their ROL or if all the program’s spots are already filled by higher-ranked applicants, then the algorithm will move on to the applicant’s second-choice program.
+• Algorithm’s continued attempts to match: If the applicant’s first-choice program hasn’t ranked them on their ROL, or if all the program’s spots are already filled by higher-ranked applicants, then the algorithm will move on to the applicant’s second-choice program.
+This process continues until the algorithm finds a tentative match or the applicant’s program list is exhausted.
+Couples Match adds an extra wrinkle to this; read more on Couples Match below.

 To learn more about how to make the best use of this matching algorithm for your specific circumstance, check out this helpful video on using the Residency Explorer tool by the AAMC: